dialmaster/spotify_monitor/README.md

 **Note**: *This application has only been tested in WSL2 on Windows, but should work fine in Linux as well*

 - Node.js 14 or higher
-- Docker and Docker Compose (for running with the provided run.sh script)
+- Docker and Docker Compose (for running with the provided run.sh and stop.sh scripts)
 - npm or yarn

 ## Setup Instructions